How to Start an LLC in Connecticut? (In-Depth Guide)

 Your EIN will be mailed to you, and it will also be included in your LLC formation documents.

 Once you have your EIN, you can open a bank account for your LLC and hire employees.
-This will make it easier to track your business expenses and income, making filing LLC taxes in Connecticut much simpler.
+This will make it easier to track your business expenses and income, making filing LLC taxes much simpler.

 Connecticut LLCs offer personal asset protection.
 However, if you don't keep your business and personal assets separate, you risk piercing the corporate veil.